Natalius-dev/Natalius-dev/README.md

 **Hello, my name is Natalius!**

 People usually call me Nat or Brie

-I have an interest in aerospace 🛰️ even though I mostly do web development 🌐 For simple web applications my current favourite stack is SvelteKit + Firebase
+I have an interest in aerospace 🛰️ even though I mostly do web development 🌐

+For simple web applications my current favourite stack is SvelteKit + Firebase

+I am currently learning:
+- C++
+- Python
+- ROS

 You can reach me by [email](mailto:nat@natalius.cc) or on [Twitter](https://twitter.com/brie_apollo_21) 🧭